Foer's Virtual Visits 2013

-Critically acclaimed author Jonathan Safran Foer is coming to classrooms around the world this fall as part of Farm Forward's latest educational outreach program.
-Foer will meet virtually with thousands of high school and college students on Wednesday, October 3 to discuss the issues raised in his international best-seller Eating Animals.
-Through eight videoconference sessions, provided free of charge by Farm Forward, Foer will lead discussions with students on the pressing problems with today's food industry, including such issues as animal welfare, environmental degradation, avian influenza, ag-gag, the plight of farmers, and more.
+Critically acclaimed author Jonathan Safran Foer will once again visit classrooms around the world in October as part of Farm Forward's educational outreach program.
+Foer will meet virtually with thousands of high school and college students on Thursday, October 10 to discuss the issues raised in his international bestseller Eating Animals.
+Through eight webinar sessions, provided free of charge by Farm Forward, Foer will lead discussions with students on pressing problems in today's food industry, including such issues as animal welfare, environmental degradation, avian influenza, ag-gag, the plight of farmers, and more.

-It's only with your support that Farm Forward will be able to sponsor these unique "virtual visits," ensure that the program's cost is covered in its entirety, and provide free copies of Eating Animals to schools facing economic hardship.
+It's only with your support that Farm Forward will again be able to sponsor these unique virtual visits, ensure that the program's cost is covered in its entirety, and provide free copies of Eating Animals to schools facing economic hardship.

-Eating Animals conveys the message that changing the way a nation eats is as much a cultural issue as it is a technical one.
-Reforming farming requires social and political action, but it also requires the work of writers, artists, scholars, and religious leaders.
-Farm Forward supports educators who want to incorporate the cultural significance of animals and animal agriculture into their courses.
-Our hope is that reading Eating Animals and having the opportunity to talk directly with Foer will encourage students to examine the repercussions of their eating habits from a variety of perspectives and help cultivate new advocates for change.
+Eating Animals proclaims the message that changing the way a nation eats is as much a cultural issue as it is a political one.
+Yes, reforming farming requires social and political action—but it also requires the work of writers, artists, scholars, and religious leaders.
+That’s why Farm Forward supports educators who want to incorporate the cultural significance of animals and animal agriculture into their courses.
+Our hope is that reading Eating Animals and having the opportunity to talk directly with its author will encourage students to examine the repercussions of their eating habits from a variety of perspectives and help cultivate new advocates for change.

-Eating Animals is already required reading in writing seminars at Boston University and Princeton University, and UNC Chapel Hill required all incoming students to read the book in 2011.
-It has been used in disciplines ranging from environmental and animal studies to history, philosophy, and English at institutions such as Duke University, New York University, and California State University, Long Beach.
+Eating Animals is already required reading in writing seminars at Boston University and Princeton University, and all incoming students at Duke University and UNC Chapel Hill were required to read the book in 2011.
+It has been used in disciplines ranging from environmental and animal studies to history, philosophy, and English at institutions such as George Mason University, New York University, and Rutgers.
 One of the reasons the book appeals to educators is that it is meticulously researched, making it a reliable reference for factual information about animals raised for food.
 Another reason is the nature and arrangement of its subject matter, which makes Eating Animals ideal for the development of critical thinking skills.
-In the book's introduction, Foer writes "[Eating animals is] a slippery, frustrating, resonant subject.
+In the book's introduction, Foer writes that eating animals is “a slippery, frustrating, resonant subject.
 Each question prompts another."
-It is precisely this willingness to confront complexity and still call for decisive action that makes Eating Animals unique.
+It is precisely this willingness to both confront complexity and still call for decisive action that makes Eating Animals unique.

 Questions or comments about the virtual classroom visit program can be sent to Joey Tuminello at firstname.lastname@example.org.